 How does the 4th edition differ from the 3rd edition?
 The material has being substantially updated, rearranged, and rewritten, not just abridged.
 The updates reflect a solid modern programming model, emphasize applications to science and industry, and communicate the message in a more engaging and informal style.
 It also includes different topics (e.g., strings) and uses newer Java features (e.g., generics and iterables).

 Why Java?
 Why not C or C++ or C# or Python?
 The program that we are writing are very similar to their counterparts in several other languages, so our choice of language is not crucial.
 We use Java because it is widely available, widely used, embraces a full set of modern abstractions, and has a variety of automatic checks for mistakes in programs, so it works well for students learning to program.
 There is no perfect language and you certainly will find yourself programming in other languages in the future.

 How does Java compare in terms of speed to C or C++ or C# or Python?
 The answer depends greatly on the type of application you're running.
 No benchmark is perfect, but Computer Language Benchmarks Game is a good starting point.

 Do I need previous programming experience?
-Yes, this textbook is intended for use in a CS2 course.
-We expect students to have a solid CS1 course such as Introduction to Programming in Java: An Interdisciplinary Approach.
+Yes, this book is intended for use in a CS2 course.
+We expect students to have a solid CS1 course (or equivalent) such as Introduction to Programming in Java: An Interdisciplinary Approach.
 Sections 1.1 and 1.2 summarize of the Java language features we use in the text; this serves either as review (for Java programmers) or as a fast-paced introduction to Java (for C, C++, and Python programmers).

 Do I need any special mathematical background?
 No, we assume only a basic high school background.